-One day in 1921 Buchman was riding his bycicle in Cambridge and he had an experience of words being spoken to him.
-They were so loud that he wobbled and nearly fell off his bike as he heard: ”You will be used to remake the world.
+One day in 1921 when cycling in Cambridge, Buchman had had an amazing thought that was so distinct that he wobbled and nearly fell off his bike as he heard: ”You will be used to remake the world.
 You will be used to remake the men who will remake the world.”
-From then on this thought was etched in his spirit.
-This certainly added a special focus to his work.
-He knew that if he was to bring change to the world he needed to be prepared to meet the deepest needs of people from every sphere of life just the same as he challenged himself and his team.
+From then on this thought was etched in his spirit and added focus to his work.
+He knew that if he was to bring change to the world he needed to be prepared to meet the deepest needs of people from every sphere of life in the same way that he challenged himself and his team.
+Personal change was the key.
 No easy task.

 Signe was in California when one of her friends called her early one morning to tell her that Norway had been invaded by a German military force.
 It was the 9th of April 1940.
 Signe couldn’t understand what they could want by invading Norway?
 This was tough news for a 25-year old girl who was far from home and unable to contact her family.
 She didn’t know if they were safe or how they were doing.
 She discovered that she could send a telegram through the Red Cross but it could only contain 25 words and no names or mention of the weather was allowed.
 The family could also send telegrams to Signe but the messages were highly censored with black lines drawn through the text so that they were hard to understand.
 This was how Signe discovered that her closest sister and friend Nussa had had a severe nervous breakdown.
 Signe’s family were constantly in her thoughts.